Eyescale/Consensus/Release/Version-1.1/README.txt

 	The ./design sub-directory holds both external and internal specifications.

+	.
 The ./design/yak.story file is a prototype, in B% pseudo-code, of the first targeted implementation - the fully functional, final implementation of which can be found under the Release/Examples/1_Schematize directory of this site.

+	.
 The ./design/schema-fork-on-completion .jpg and .txt files describe the entity behavior & relationship model (EBRM) underlying that design.

-	The released examples allow to apply a scheme:{ rule:{ schema } } description onto an input stream, and output the result as the input events encapsulated within the structure - process generally known as segmentation, but which we refer to as schematization.
+	The release examples located under the Release/Examples/1_Schematize directory allow the user to apply a scheme:{ rule:{ schema } } description onto an input stream, and to output the result as the input events encapsulated within the structure - a process generally known as segmentation, but which we refer to as schematization.

 	The next release will focus on ways to convert the schematization results from one structure to another - be it internal data - thereby effectively